cloudposse/atmos/pkg/atlantis/README.md

           steps:
             - run: terraform init -input=false
             # When using workspaces, you need to select the workspace using the $WORKSPACE environment variable
-            - run: terraform workspace select $WORKSPACE
+            - run: terraform workspace select $WORKSPACE || terraform workspace new $WORKSPACE
             # You must output the plan using `-out $PLANFILE` because Atlantis expects plans to be in a specific location
             - run: terraform plan -input=false -refresh -out $PLANFILE -var-file varfiles/$PROJECT_NAME.tfvars.json
         apply: